yuanyyyyyyyyy/IntelNexus/README.md

 Open an Issue for any of these situations:
 - If you spot a bug or bad code
+- If you have a feature request idea
-- If you have questions or about doubts about usage
+- If you have questions or doubts about usage

 ---